RussellShire/react-pokedex/README.md

 # A Pokedex created in React

-Display all Pokemon upto Gen III with basic info
+A Pokedex with basic info for each Pokemon that is both searchable and filterable.

 # Hosted